Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

-\paragraph{Loss function and data augmentation} We now examine the effect of two alternative loss functions that are not invariant under left-right reflections (Appendix~\ref{sec:ablation_supp}).
+We examine the effect of two alternative loss functions (Appendix~\ref{sec:ablation_supp}).
 We first train our network by replacing the pseudovector loss term in Eq. (\ref{eq:loss}) with that of the standard vectors.
 Next, we replace our objective with the widely used geodesic loss~\cite{salehi2019}.
-Table~\ref{tab:ablation} shows that both loss functions significantly reduce performance in Navigators, emphasizing the importance of combining both symmetry-invariant architectures and loss functions for stable performance under high ambiguity.
+Both loss functions significantly reduce performance in Navigators, emphasizing the importance of combining both symmetry-aware architectures and loss functions for stable performance under high ambiguity.
 Lastly, ablating the simulated spin history artifact during training shows that this augmentation critically enables generalization to Navigators, where volumes contain real spin history artifacts.